-This is the credential that allows you to be responsible for evaluating personnel or instructional programs in California.
+This is the credential that allows you to lead and be responsible for evaluating personnel and instructional programs in California.
 With it, not only can you serve as a school site or district leader, but you can also develop instructional programs, hire and train personnel, evaluate and supervise staff and faculty, manage fiscal services, oversee school operations, and develop student support services.

-What can I do if I earn the credential?
+What are my career options if I earn the credential?

-There are many career paths available with the credential.
-You could use your credential to work as an assistant principal or principals because you love your role impacting a school site.
-Or, you could aim for a district position and become an assistant superintendent, superintendent or a director overseeing areas such as counseling, educational services, or curriculum and instruction.
+There are many career paths available with the administrative services credential.
+You can use your credential to work as an assistant principal or principal leveraging your role impacting a school site.
+You could aim for a district position or a director overseeing areas such as counseling, educational services, special education or curriculum and instruction.

 View the videos below to hear the career paths from three California Administrative Services Credential holders:

 How do I know if earning the credential is the right path for me?